 Image via Denimio

-A brand shrouded in mystery, Oni is also named after a character from the Japanese legend of Momotaro.
-The folklore describes that Momotaro himself traveled to a mysterious island to battle an Oni, which is the Japanese term for a supernatural demon or ogre.
-Handcrafted with deliberate wabi-sabi imperfections by one Fii San (old man), one could compare Oni jeans to a beastly creature.
-The brand is famed for its slubby, irregular, heavyweight denim that is genuinely unique.
-If you want a highly textured pair of raw denim jeans that will stand out in a crowd, then Oni is definitely worth considering.
+A brand shrouded in mystery, ONI is also named after a character from the Japanese legend of Momotaro.
+Japanese folklore describes that the peach boy Momotaro travelled to a mysterious island to battle an Oni, the Japanese term for a supernatural demon or ogre.

 Pure Blue Japan